sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 Building Shairport Sync for AirPlay 2
 ==
+* Before embarking on building Shairport Sync, you might wish to [check the features and limitations](https://github.com/mikebrady/shairport-sync/blob/development/AIRPLAY2.md) of the AirPlay 2 service it provides.
 * Build instructions are different from previous versions of Shairport Sync.
 Please read carefully.
 * Be very careful with audio systems capable of very high volume output -- the volume control in this software may not be reliable!
 * For now, leave the settings in the configuration file at default except as noted below.